bo5man/lgg-snakemake/README.md

 `-R , --forcerun` : Force the re-execution or creation of the given rules or files.
 Use this option if you changed a rule and want to have all its output in your workflow updated.
 Example `-R create_clinicalDF`

 `-U , --until` : Runs the pipeline until it reaches the specified rules or files.
 Only runs jobs that are dependencies of the specified rule or files, does not run sibling DAGs.
 Example `-U analysis_probes`

+`--report` : After running the pipeline, a report can be created which gathers statistics and results in a user-specied path.
+Example `--report ../lgg-snakemake/report-lgg.html`

 for all options go to https://snakemake.readthedocs.io/en/v6.4.1/executing/cli.html#all-options